KyimaLiaru/KyimaLiaru.github.io/README.md

   - Downloading search results as excel file
   - Uploading and deleting uploaded file(s)

-### Group Project in a Programming Training Course
+### Group Project in AI Programming Training Course
-5. InBody User Manual Translation into 24 Different Languages using AI Machine Translation
+4. InBody User Manual Translation into 24 Different Languages using AI Machine Translation
   - Preprocessed translation data for training an AI model
   - Fine-tuned a model trained with translation data for one-to-one translation
   - Configured the model to perform one-to-many and many-to-one translation tasks